Emotions

 3. New emotions

-The class after each group project, you and your group will prepare a 5-minute presentation discussing what you designed.
-These presentations do not need to include slides, but they may.
-This will receive a separate grade as a group (except in special cases where grades may differ).
+The class following each group project, you and your group will prepare a 5-minute presentation discussing what you designed.
+These presentations should generally include slides, and will receive a separate grade as a group (except in special cases where grades may differ between members).

 Group presentation grading